raphalguul/AutoDub/README.md

 # AutoDub
-AutoDub: Generate and Manage Subtitles for What the Dub!?
+Generate and Manage Subtitles for What the Dub!?